Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 2. If there is still no power, it could mean that some snot has leaked into the internal motor last time it was used.
 Internal snot then dries and OBSTRUCTS THE MOTOR COG, so it won't turn.

-3. TAP UNIT FIRMLY UPSIDE DOWN on a hard bench top 4-5 times (the upside down position is critical, as it can JOLT the cog in the internal motor.
+3. Remove collection cup and tap WHITE BASE UNIT FIRMLY on a hard bench top 4-5 times upside down and 4-5 times right way up (the upside down position is critical, as it can JOLT the cog in the internal motor, removing the blockage and allowing the motor cog to turn.

 If no troubleshooting is successful, and if the unit is within 12 month warranty, we will send a replacement white base unit OR collection cup, depending on the problem.